ThiagoSartorel/Portfolio/data/authors/default.md

 ---
 name: Kevelin Mondadori Mattos
-occupation: Co-founder
+occupation: Analista de Sistemas
-company: Cylynx
+company: kevelinmmattos@gmail.com
-email: Kevelin Mondadori Mattos
 ---

 Welcome to Quasilinear Musings!
 This blog serves as a playground for me to experiment